IBM-Bluemix/zendcon-2014-hackathon/README.md

 All of the sample code is preconfigured to deploy a PHP 5.4 compatible application to Zend Server 7.0 Enterprise running on IBM Bluemix.
 If you want to modify this environment (e.g. to turn on Z-Ray), check out the buildpack instructions available here: https://github.com/zendtech/zend-server-php-buildpack-bluemix

+If you have questions, ask IBM and Zend people at the hackathon or checkout the [FAQ](https://github.com/IBM-Bluemix/zendcon-2014-hackathon#frequently-asked-questions).

 ##Cloudant Document-Oriented (NoSQL) Database

 Cloudant is a JSON data store, a type of a NoSQL database that is an excellent fit for multi-structured data, unstructured data and fast-changing data models.